 A. General guidance on ISMR implementation

 133. In-Service Monitoring and Reporting (ISMR) addresses the monitoring and reporting of the in-service ADS safety performance by the manufacturer.
-ISMR applies to occurrences which endanger or which, if not corrected, would endanger a vehicle, its occupants or any other person, and more generally to all occurrences relevant to the safety performance of the ADS.
+The Monitoring refers to the overall data collection and analysis conducted by the manufacturers with aim at extracting safety related information from data.
+The Reporting applies to occurrences which endanger or which, if not corrected, would endanger a vehicle, its occupants or any other person, and more generally to all occurrences relevant to the safety performance of the ADS.
 Annex IV provides a list of examples of these occurrences.
+It is expected that the ISMR is complemented by safety investigations of (at least) critical occurrences conducted by an independent body.

 134. ISMR enables the identification of unreasonable risks related to the use of ADS vehicles on public roads and the evaluation of its safety performance during real-world operation.